cpegrum/home-services/README.md

 This Repo contains my home server docker setup and currently has the following services:

 * Usenet Downloader via Sabnzbd with Sonarr with SWAG reverse proxy
+* Tdarr setup for trancoding via CPU with SWAG reverse proxy

 ## General Setup